R Code Snippets

 Histograms

-, and R will automatically determine the number of bins for the histogram based on Sturge’s rule.
+Book reference: Chapter 4.3.1, page 40Histograms are generated by the function hist.
+The simplest way to create a histogram is to just use the corresponding attribute as an argument of the function hist, and R will automatically determine the number of bins for the histogram based on Sturge’s rule.
 In order to generate the histogram for the petal length of the Iris data set, the following command is sufficient:

 hist(iris$Petal.Length)

-is breaks.
+The partition into bins can also be specified directly.
+One of the parameters of hist is breaks.
 If the bins should cover the intervals \([a_{0},a_{1}),[a_{1},a_{2}),...,[a_{k−1},a_{k}]\) , then one can simply create a vector in R containing the values \(a_{i}\) and assign it to breaks.
 Note that \(a_{0}\) and \(a_{k}\) should be the minimum and maximum values of the corresponding attribute.
 If we want the boundaries for the bins at 1.0, 3.0, 4.5, 4.0, 6.1, then we would use

 hist(iris$Petal.Length,breaks=c(1.0,3.0,4.5,4.0,6.9))